corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/overview/_index.md

 Some tasks have a dependency on the others.
 So, for example, if you run `vNodesSetup`, it also runs `deployCPIs`.

 {{< note >}}
-You only need to run `vNodesSetup` the first time you upload your CPI to the corda cluster.
+You only need to run `vNodesSetup` the first time you upload your CPI to the Corda cluster.
 On subsequent builds, you can just run `deployCPIs`. (`vNodeSetup` has no effect if the virtual nodes have already been set up.
 It will not try to recreate them.)
 {{< /note >}}

 ### corda-runtime-plugin-queries